Linus Van Pelt: Relationships

-Linus is often bullied by his older sister, Lucy, to which he responds by either giving in or taking revenge.
+Linus' older sister Lucy often bullies him, to which he responds by either giving in or taking revenge.
 He is Charlie Brown's best friend; Linus became sympathetic towards Charlie Brown and often gave him advice after listening to Charlie Brown's various insecurities.

 Upon the introduction of Charlie Brown's little sister, Sally Brown, in 1959, Linus had the desire to marry her.
-As the strip progressed, he outgrew this idea and rejects her overtures relentlessly (albeit less harshly than Schroeder does to Lucy and less confusedly than Charlie Brown does in re Peppermint Patty).
+As the strip progressed, he outgrew this idea and rejects her overtures relentlessly (albeit less harshly than Schroeder does to Lucy and less confusedly than Charlie Brown does to Peppermint Patty).
 Meanwhile, Sally proceeded to fall in love with Linus, often calling him her "Sweet Babboo", much to his displeasure.
 Linus, in turn, has a crush on his school teacher, Miss Othmar.